 We All Have Something To Be Grateful For

 I’ll be honest.
 I’ve always struggled with gratitude.
 Growing up I didn’t have much or at least I didn’t think I did.
-I went to college where most of the student were wealthy.
-I graduated into a recession and didn’t land my dream job….
-Because my life wasn’t what I wanted or expected, I didn’t think I had anything to be grateful for.
+I went to a college where most of the students were wealthy.
+I graduated into a recession and didn’t land my dream job… Because my life wasn’t what I wanted or expected, I didn’t think I had anything to be grateful for.
 Boy was I wrong about that.
 There were so many things I was taking for granted.
 All of this is to say that even when you think you have nothing, there is still something in your life that you can be grateful for.Even when you think you have nothing, there is still something in your life that you can be grateful for.

-The Benefits of Gratitude
+The Benefits of Practicing Gratitude

-How To Start Practicing Gratitude
+How To Practice Gratitude

 There are a lot of advocates for daily practice, like Rachel Hollis, but I am not sure it’s necessary as long as you are practicing regularly.
 These are my 3 favorite activities that are backed by research that you can try.
 Need more ideas?
 Check out this list.

-- Savoring Walks.
-Take a 15-20 minute walk every day for a week while observing the positive aspects of your surroundings.
+- Savoring Walks: Take a 15-20 minute walk every day for a week while observing the positive aspects of your surroundings.